Three green reusable straws and two wrapped biodegradable straws on a wooden surface.

 • Marine environments

 Because biodegradation is a biological process, the speed depends on environmental factors such as temperature, oxygen, and the presence of microorganisms.
-Keeping this in mind, we guarantee our straws will take less than ___ days to completely dissolve and convert into natural byproducts.
+Keeping this in mind, we guarantee our straws will take only months to completely dissolve and convert into natural byproducts.